cml87/SpringCore_111_forJenkins/README.md

 Creating proxies with Spring using the `ProxyFactory` class (with the target class implementing an interfaces or not) has the same effects as using the `@Around` annotation from Spring AOP.
 In fact, notice that in the examples above we have called always the method `ProxyFactory.addAdvice()`, passing in a class that works as an `@Around` annotated method of an aspect class.

 Notice also that in the examples above we have altered the behaviour of a method in a class by proxing it, but we have not added any new method to the class.
-Spring AOP Introductions instead add new methods!
+Spring AOP Introductions instead add new methods, still using the same `ProxyFactory` class from Spring.
+See Spring AOP notes.

 ### Proxy: Spring dynamic proxies, with and without inteface ?
 Spring allows creating proxies dynamically more easily.
 If the proxied class implements some interfaces, Spring will use JDK dynamic proxies.
 If we are proxying a class that implements no interface, Spring will use CGLIB generated dynamic proxy.